Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it refers to a highly competitive and ruthless environment, where individuals or entities compete aggressively at the expense of others.
-The phrase is figurative, as it doesn’t refer to actual dogs but to a brutal, survival-of-the-fittest environment.
+The idiom is figurative, as it doesn’t refer to actual dogs but to a brutal, survival-of-the-fittest environment.

 Origin: